Borlay/Borlay.Iota.Library/README.md

 ## Getting started

-Get address with balance and transactions hashes
+Get the address with the balance and the transactions hashes
 ```cs
 var api = new IotaApi("http://node.iotawallet.info:14265", 15);
 var address = await api.GetAddress("YOURSEED", 0);